Longest NHL Playoff Games And Overtime Games (Ranked)

 2. Columbus Blue Jackets Vs Tampa Bay Lightning (150:27)

-The second-longest NHL playoff game post-expansion era is also the most recent.
-It occurred on August 11 2020 and was a game between the Columbus Blue Jackets and Tampa Bay Lightning.
+The most recent and longest NHL playoff game is also the second-longest post-expansion game.
+It took place on August 11, 2020, and was a game between the Columbus Blue Jackets and the Tampa Bay Lightning.

-The assist of the goal was by Nikita Kucherov who shot the puck but it was blocked.
-Luckily, a teammate got possession and passed the puck to him again before he shot it across the rink.
+Nikita Kucherov assisted on the goal by shooting the puck even though it was blocked.
+Fortunately, a teammate took possession and handed the puck to him again before he fired it across the rink.

-Eventually, the puck ended up hitting a defenseman close to the ice giving Brayden Points the chance to slap the puck into the net.
+Ultimately, the puck struck a defenseman near the ice, allowing Brayden Points to strike the puck into the net.

 Summary